“The best defense is a good offense!”

 ► ► ► Take The Lender Litigation Test! ◄ ◄ ◄

-While the facts of each case are unique, the litigation attorneys promoted by MRP typically follow a procedure which includes the following steps:
+While each case is unique, the mortgage litigation attorneys promoted by MRP typically follow these basic steps:

 1. Conduct client interview and obtain all relevant documents.